Construction & Development

 If you need assistance planning a residential subdivision or commercial development project, please contact the planning office closest to your site to discuss your project needs.

 Utilities across the nation are experiencing supply chain issues.
-This summer, PEC continues to monitor the utility supply chain and get updated communications from our cooperative alliance vendors.
+PEC continues to monitor the utility supply chain and get updated communications from our cooperative alliance vendors.

-PEC remains fully committed to pursuing the completion of our work safely, diligently, and in a reasonable timeframe.
-However, we must recognize that there is a strong likelihood that we will soon encounter unavoidable delays due to the current global supply chain environment.
-PEC anticipates work may be delayed on certain projects.
-Potential impacts may include material shortages and significant delays in lead times on material.
+PEC remains fully committed to pursuing the completion of our work safely, diligently, and in a reasonable time frame.
+However, we must recognize that unavoidable delays are possible, and work may be delayed on certain projects.
+Potential impacts include material shortages and significant delays in lead times on material.

 PEC is evaluating all options to minimize and mitigate the impact on current and future projects.
 PEC’s procurement department will keep project representatives informed of these delays and their effect on job timelines.
 We will minimize the impact of these delays on our work to the best of our ability.